 Photo Courtesy of Don Meahan

 This program is designed for competitive freeride athletes ages 10-18.
-Athletes in the program are invited and must place their intent to compete in at least 1 Regional Freeride competition.
-Tryouts are required and registration is by invitation only.
+Athletes are selected during tryouts in the spring.
+All athletes must place their intent to compete in at least one IFSA sanctioned freeride competition.

 Saturday – Sunday | Alyeska Resort

 Description: This double day weekend-based program is designed for competitive freeride athletes ages 10-18.
-Athletes in the program are invited and must place their intent to compete in at least 1 Regional Freeride competition.
+Athletes are selected during tryouts in the spring and must compete in at least 1 IFSA sanctioned freeride competition.

 Includes: Winter Break Camp